learn-co-curriculum/phase-0-the-dom-modifying-elements-lab/README.md

 ## Learning Goals

-1. Create DOM elements programmatically
+* Create DOM elements programmatically
-2. Add elements in the DOM
+* Add elements to the DOM
-3. Update elements using `innerHTML`
+* Update elements using `innerHTML`
-4. Change properties on DOM nodes
+* Change properties on DOM nodes
-5. Remove elements from the DOM
+* Remove elements from the DOM

 ## Introduction

-In this lab, you will be inserting, altering, and removing DOM nodes.
-You will do the following:

-1. Ask the DOM to find an HTML element or elements in the rendered page
-2. Remove or insert the selected element(s) and / or
-3. Adjust a property of the selected element(s)

-You've come to understand the DOM and have powerful tools for selecting the right elements.
-You now want to understand creating new nodes, deleting nodes, and updating nodes' properties.
+Now that you have an understanding of the DOM and powerful tools for selecting the right elements, it's time to learn how to:

+1. create new nodes
+2. delete nodes
+3. update nodes' properties

+If you haven't already, fork and clone this lab into your local environment.
+Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+Finally, run `npm install` to install the lab's dependencies.

 ## Create DOM Elements Programmatically